DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

             - start apache2

 ##### 7.2.2 Handling apache2 start.
 This is called `handler` and it is what our `notify` parameter will trigger.
-Under `roles/` create another `main.yml` but this time it will have new location: `web/handlers/main.yaml`.
+Create  `roles/web/handlers/main.yaml` and paste there the following.

         - name: start apache2
           systemd: